Doul00/ML_Notes/supervised_learning/introduction.md

 When an algorithm is overfitting, it will have a high variance.
 The **variance** represents the error caused by sensitivity to small changes in the training set.
 An algorithm with high variance will have a tendency to model the **noise **of the training data.

 Finding the right balance between bias an variance is called the **bias-variance tradeoff**.

-## Bias-Variance Tradeoff